githubscientist/FSD56WDE-BE/readme.md

    - `MONGODB_URI`: MongoDB connection string
    - `PORT`: Port number for the server
 4. Run `npm run dev` to start the server

+## API Endpoints

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Libraries Used

+- mongoose: MongoDB object modeling tool.
+It is used to interact with MongoDB database.
+We use this instead of mongodb driver because it provides a simple schema-based solution to model our application data.